Heather Clark (fighter)

-Heather Jo Clark (born September 19, 1980) is an American mixed martial artist who competed in the Strawweight division of the Ultimate Fighting Championship (UFC), and currently competes for Invicta Fighting Championships (Invicta).
+Heather Clark (born September 19, 1980) is an American former mixed martial artist who competed in the Strawweight division of the Ultimate Fighting Championship (UFC), and Invicta Fighting Championships (Invicta).

 Mixed martial arts career

 Early career

 Clark made her professional MMA debut in April 2010.
-During the first two and a half years of her career, she amassed a record of 5 wins and 3 losses.
+During the first two and a half years of her career, she amassed a record of five wins and three losses.

 Bellator MMA

 Clark signed with Bellator MMA in 2013 and faced Felice Herrig at Bellator 94.
 She lost the back-and-forth fight via split decision.
 Clark and Herrig would later have a rematch on their season of The Ultimate Fighter.

 The Ultimate Fighter

-Heather was the among the final 8 contestants that tried out for the TUF house, to join the 11 Invicta FC strawweights that President Dana White had acquired.
+Heather was among the final eight contestants that tried out for the TUF house, to join the 11 Invicta FC strawweights that President Dana White had acquired.

 Heather was Team Melendez' sixth pick and ranked 11.
 She was paired to take on long-time rival #6 ranked Felice Herrig for her first fight.

 In episode 5 Clark and Herrig fought with Herrig walking away with the unanimous decision.
 After the fight, Clark said she did some "soul-searching" and apologized to Herrig, saying she wasn't going to judge her anymore, squashing their feud.